-This article assumes that an account has already been registered with Hurricane Electric or Sixxs.
-After registering an account and getting the first /64 IPv6 block assigned, the gif tunnel may be configured on pfSense.
+This article assumes that an account has already been registered with Hurricane Electric or some other broker.
+After registering an account and getting the first /64 or /48 IPv6 block assigned, the gif tunnel may be configured on pfSense.

 Don't forget to enable ICMP on the WAN interface, if ICMP is blocked the tunnelbroker will not allow a tunnel to be configured.
-The source IP address on this rule should be the remote endpoint IP of the gif tunnel, or any.
+The source IP address on this rule could be limited to the remote endpoint IP of the gif tunnel, or any.
 It could allow for all icmp or just echoreq

 Create GIF Interface

-Now navigate to the assign gif interfaces screen on pfSense where the address information from Hurricane Electric or Sixxs may be entered.
-Navigate to Interfaces > (assign), GIF tab.
+Now navigate to the assign gif interfaces screen on pfSense where the address information from Hurricane Electric or other may be entered.
+Interfaces > (Assignments), GIF tab.

-- The HE or Sixxs Server IPv4 address goes into the gif remote address
+- The HE or other Server IPv4 address goes into the gif remote address

-- The HE or Sixxs Client IPv6 address goes into the gif tunnel local address
+- The HE or other Client IPv6 address goes into the gif tunnel local address

-- The HE or Sixxs Server IPv6 address goes into the gif tunnel remote address
+- The HE or other Server IPv6 address goes into the gif tunnel remote address

-The prefix length should be set to 128.
-After pfSense 2.1.1, the prefix length choosen for the IPv6 tunnel will be ignored and set to a prefix length of 128 since it is the only valid option for a point-to-point IPv6 tunnel configuration.
+The prefix length should be set to 64.
+After pfSense 2.1.1, the prefix length choosen for the IPv6 tunnel will be ignored and set to a prefix length of 128 On the interface assignments the interface will show a prefix length of 128.